Updated: Sep 24

 Thanks for reading!

 Please note, this post contains affiliate links.
-The links to Glowforge and Autodesk will save you money on your purchase and I also earn a referral fee.
 For the Amazon, Home Depot or Ebay links, nothing changes on your end, but I earn a small percentage from qualifying purchases.